Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 It all kind of goes down-hill from there.

 Despite his wisdom and obvious leadership ability, Solomon was a dismal failure when it came to all the things that really matter in life.
 The Kingdom split following his death and both Israel and Judah wandered far from God.
 Most of the rest of 1st Kings is just a glum recounting of one bad, evil, idolatrous king after another bad, evil, idolatrous king.
-The book gets slightly more interesting with the introduction of the prophet Elijah in 1st Kings 17 but then 2nd Kings devolves into a serious of weird and disturbing stories that cover topics as diverse as floating ax heads and cannibalism.
+The book gets slightly more interesting with the introduction of the prophet Elijah in 1st Kings 17.
+Then 2nd Kings devolves into a serious of weird and disturbing stories that cover topics as diverse as floating ax heads and cannibalism.
 The weird stories are interspersed here and there with more sad stories of more terrible kings and their leadership foibles.
 In chapter seventeen Israel falls and is taken captive by Syria.
 King Hezekiah begins ruling Judah in chapter eighteen.
 Hezekiah and Josiah were the last of Judah’s even halfway decent kings.
 However, their leadership was not enough to keep the country from falling ever deeper into idolatry and ruin.
 King Nebuchadnezzar makes his first appearance in chapter twenty-four, his arrival on the scene ushers in the Babylonian captivity and the end of Jewish sovereignty.

 Sigh.